karenying/blog.karenying.com/content/posts/2020-06-24--im-a-gen-z-er-and-i-want-you-to-stop-using-emojis-2efa40fad3a3.md

 First of all, as someone who’s writing this Workspace landing page, you’re committing to using a new emoji with every bullet.
 In the example above, each emoji is loosely tied to the bullet they’re associated with.
 A telephone makes sense for an employee directory.
 Okay, sure.

-But what about the red flag next to “Mission, Vision, Values”?
+But what about the red flag next to "Mission, Vision, Values"?
 This bullet is an abstract concept.
-It’s clear the person writing this page struggled to find an emoji association here and ultimate settled on a red flag to signify “leadership”.
+It’s clear the person writing this page struggled to find an emoji association here and ultimate settled on a red flag to signify "leadership".
 However, a red flag has another meaning, a warning sign for danger which doesn’t make sense here.
-Even if there was a suitable emoji for “Mission, Vision, Values”, I’m not sure what it would be.
+Even if there was a suitable emoji for "Mission, Vision, Values", I’m not sure what it would be.

 **The problem is there doesn’t exist an emoji for every possible phrase.** If you’re locked into using emojis as bullets, you might come upon writing a necessary bullet point without a suitable emoji.
 Then what?
 Use an unrelated substitute?
 Would rather get rid of emojis overall.